IamWarHead/ddb-game-log/README.md

 &nbsp;

+## Known issues

+**Getting disconnected and reconnected every 2 hours** D&D Beyond closes websocket connection every 2 hours so its a proper working mechanics if the module is reconnecting automatically.

+&nbsp;

 ## Known incompatibilities

 :exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond, it is not passing the roll data to the socket server.
 In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.